 That is a tough question and depends on the facts of your case.
 You should know what your rights are.
 Here are some tips.

-- If your last drink was over 2 hours ago, delay in taking the test will usually result in a lower reading
+If your last drink was over 2 hours ago, a delay in taking the test will usually result in a lower reading

 Even better yet, Don’t drink and drive!

 Is My Refusal To Take A Preliminary Alcohol Screening Or To Submit To The Field Sobriety Test Enough For Probable Cause?

 A refusal to take a field sobriety or PBT test does not create probable cause for an arrest.
 If you refuse, the officer can still find probable cause for a DUI arrest by using other facts.
 How bad was your driving?
 Does the officer smell alcohol on your breath?
 Did you slur your speech?
 Did you act confused?
 Were you uncooperative with the officer?
 Did the officer observe alcohol in your car?

 What Are The Consequences Of A DUI In Maryland?

 Being charged with a DUI will cause you financial loss and many headaches.
 Even if you are found innocent, you will need to pay for your lawyer to appear in both the District Court and the MVA driver’s license hearing.

 If you are convicted, even for a first time, you face up to $1,000 in fines and a year in jail.
 You could lose your license or be forced to use an in-car breathalyzer for one year, for which you will pay.